thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/about-full-embed.md

 -   upload data and refresh uploaded data
 -   relate uploaded data with existing worksheets

-This is useful for supplying the full search experience into an iframe with different navigation views and toggle options.
+This is useful for supplyt he full search experience into an iframe with different navigation views and toggle options.
 However, there are limitations.
 Users won't be able to:

--   create worksheets or views.
+-   create worksheets, both regular and aggregated.
 -   modify profiles.
 -   view the Help Center.